3 Keys to Creating Relevance

 “Fear Of Missing Out,” or FOMO, is a key driver of participation and engagement in digital life.
 Fear of missing the hilarious viral video that is going around, fear of missing out on an exciting post on Facebook and fear of missing out on a great deal.

-Similarly, “loss aversion” is an economic theory that suggests people prefer to avoid loss to achieving gains, even if the outcome is the same.
+Similarly, “loss aversion” is an economic theory that suggests people prefer to avoid a loss to achieve gains, even if the outcome is the same.
 Creative copy, specifically in the subject line, is a primary component of loss aversion.

 So is creating a sense of urgency.
 For example, tweak “Save 20% Now!” to “Don’t Miss Out!
 Last Chance to Save 20% Before the Sale Ends at Midnight!”
 Suggesting that supply is limited is another way to encourage customers to open your e-mail.